ansys/ansys-tools-local-product-launcher/doc/source/contribute.rst

     poetry build
     twine check dist/*

-The preceeding commands create both a source distribution and a wheel file.
+The preceding commands create both a source distribution and a wheel file.

 Post issues
 -----------